 While many babies can differentiate between day and night by their fourth month, a few are differentiating in the wrong direction.
 For babies who like to sleep all day and party all night, it may take a little extra effort to help their sleep schedules settle into normal, healthy routines.
 Day-night reversals can happen for many reasons, from the fact that many babies in the womb sleep during the day, when they’re rocked by the motion of their mothers walking around and going about their day, to the fact that, for many babies of working parents, night can seem like the most exciting time of day – the time when their favorite people are home.

-One thing to avoid, though, in trying to change a child’s day-night reversal, is trying to keep him up during the day so that he’ll stay up during the night.
+One thing to avoid, though, in trying to change a child’s day-night reversal, is trying to keep them up during the day so that they'll stay up during the night.
 Limiting daytime sleep can sometimes make nighttime sleep harder, since over-tiredness can actually make it harder for babies to fall asleep.
 On the other hand, it can be helpful to limit daytime naps to no longer than 2 hours, to make the difference between napping and bedtime more obvious.

 Safe sleep from 4 to 6 months

-Baby’s increased mobility also means that if you’ve been swaddling him previously, but he&;s started rolling, it’s now time to stop swaddling.
+Baby’s increased mobility also means that if you’ve been swaddling them previously, but they&;s started rolling, it’s now time to stop swaddling.
 Swaddling can create a great sense of security for newborns, but as those newborns grow into older infants, the way the swaddle can interfere with movement can make sleep less safe.
 In addition, tight swaddling beyond 3 months of age can interfere with hip development and has been associated with developmental hip dysplasia.
-If Baby likes to be in a snug environment to sleep, or if you want to keep him nice and warm, you can buy a sleep sack (a safe wearable blanket) that is loose enough to allow for movement, including safe rolling.
+If Baby likes to be in a snug environment to sleep, or if you want to keep them nice and warm, you can buy a sleep sack (a safe wearable blanket) that is loose enough to allow for movement, including safe rolling.

 Mayo Clinic Staff.
 “New parents: Getting the sleep you need.”
 Mayo Clinic.
 Mayo Clinic, September 27 2014.
 Web.